september, 2022

 Event Details

 Painted Cloth: Fashion and Ritual in Colonial Latin America features 300-year-old fabrics, from satins and silks to alpaca fleece.
-Each require expert care to make last for future generations.
+Each require expert care to make them last for future generations.
 Two textile conservators talk about preservation techniques for historic tapestries and costumes, and how textiles better our understanding of the colonial past.

 Funding provided by the College of Liberal Arts, College of Fine Arts, and the School of Architecture.